GTM Strategy vs Marketing Strategy: The Clear Difference for B2B Tech

 What’s the difference between GTM strategy and marketing strategy?

-Marketing strategy creates demand.
+Marketing strategy creates demand — increasingly through channels like generative engine optimization that influence how AI tools surface your brand.
 GTM strategy turns demand into revenue by aligning ICP, positioning, channels, sales enablement, and RevOps into one operating system.

 Do we need both?